ray-project/ray/doc/source/rllib/key-concepts.rst

 such single-agent episodes and also stores information about the stepping times- and patterns of the individual agents with respect to each other.

-Both these ``Episode`` classes store the entire data collected and generated while stepping through an environment (trajectory).
+Both ``Episode`` classes store the entire (trajectory) data generated while stepping through an :ref:`environment <rllib-key-concepts-environments>`.
 This includes the observations, info dicts, actions taken, rewards received, and any model computations along the way, such as RNN-states, action logits, or action log probs.